leave-your-mark/homepage/README.md

 # Start the express server.
 nodemon app.js

-# Visit your browser at.
+# Visit your browser at:
 http://localhost:3000
 ```